-This is the lowest mintage coin of the 2011 issues, closely followed by Wrestling, Judo and Triathlon.
+This is the lowest mintage coin of the 2011 issues, closely followed by Wrestling, Judo, and Triathlon.

 All are sought-after by British Coin collectors and UK Numismatists.

-Some fifty pence coins are formally known as NIFC (Not Intended For Circulation) which means the Royal Mint has released them as collectable coins only and not put them into general circulation.
+Some fifty pence coins are formally known as NIFC (Not Intended For Circulation) which means the Royal Mint has released them as collectible coins only and not put them into general circulation.
 You will not find these coins in your pocket change.

 Some of these coins are still available to purchase directly from the Royal Mint in Brilliant Uncirculated condition.